vitor-belim/react-nodejs/README.md

 - [2024-06-25] Created `tags` table and added it to posts.
 - [2024-06-26] Implemented the `TagsField` component and added tags to the `Post` component.
 - [2024-06-27] Added:
-    - New feature - a search page that allows post searching posts by title/text and tags.
+    - New feature - a search page that allows searching posts by title/text and tags.
     - Refactor - a new structure for folders and files in the client.

 ## Ideas for the future

-- Implement a search feature.
 - Add ChatGPT integration to generate tags.